croquet/croquet/historic/sdk/tutorials/2_2_writing_a_croquet_app.md

 Your view will contain all your input and output code, and your model will contain all your simulation code.

-(Note that every time you define a new model subclass, you must `register()` it so that _Croquet_ knows it exists.
-This step can be automated if you're using a build manager such as parcel.
-But if you're just writing plain JS, you'll need to do it yourself after you declare each model class.)
+(Note that every time you define a new model subclass, you must `register("name")` it so that _Croquet_ knows it exists, and under which name to find its instances in a snapshot.)

 ## Launching a session